evennia/evennia/docs/sphinx/source/wiki/AddingObjectTypeclassTutorial.rst

 #.
 Create a new module here, named ``heavy.py``.
 Alternatively you can
    copy ``examples/object.py`` up one level and rename that file to ``heavy.py`` instead - you will then have a template to start from.
 #.
-Code away in the ``heavy.py`` module, implementing the chair
+Code away in the ``heavy.py`` module, implementing the heavy
    functionality.
 See `Objects <Objects.html>`_ for more details and the example class below.
-Let's call the typeclass simply ``Heavy``.
+Let's call the typeclass simply "``Heavy``\ ".
 #.
 Once you are done, log into the game with a build-capable account and
    do ``@create/drop rock:heavy.Heavy`` to drop a new heavy "rock" object in your location.
-Note that you have to log in as a non-superuser (i.e. not as User #1) when trying to get the rock in order to see its heavy effects.
+Next try to pick it up. *Note - the superuser (User #1) will ignore all locks.
+Always test functionality like this with a non-superuser character.*

 That's it.
 Below is a ``Heavy`` Typeclass that you could try.
 Note that the `lock <Locks.html>`_ and `Attribute <Attribute.html>`_ here set in